 Don’t be afraid of approaching other bloggers to ask if they accept guest posts.
 You’ll be amazed at how many bloggers take guest posts even though they don’t advertise it.

 5. Social Media

-The sharing buttons at the bottom of blog posts are free to use, so every blogger should make good use of them.
+The sharing buttons at the bottom of blog posts are free to use, so every blogger should use them well.

 Tip: WordPress has a feature that will automatically share your posts to your social media accounts.
 Click here to find out the details.

-My recommendation is not to have more than a couple of primary social media accounts (so as not to spread yourself too thinly).
+I recommend not having more than a couple of primary social media accounts (so as not to spread yourself too thinly).
 However, you should always share your posts on all your social media platforms.

 Likewise, share the posts of other bloggers on your social media platforms.
 In turn, some may share your posts on their social media channels.
 This can result in lots of new visitors to your blog.

-Take a look at the following screenshot that shows where most of the traffic to my blog comes from.
+Take a look at the following screenshot showing where most of my blog’s traffic comes from.

 I’ve highlighted the social media platforms that have sent traffic to my blog.

-It proves that social media is a fantastic place for promoting your blog posts and the posts of other bloggers for free.
+It proves that social media is a fantastic place to promote your blog posts and other bloggers’ posts for free.